ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Trusted device.
 Some Clients run on trusted hardware that are capable of producing device-level attestation statements.

-Each of these attestation types have different security properties.
-For example, attesting to having a valid account is different from attesting to be running on trusted hardware.
+Each of these attestation types has different security properties.
+For example, attesting to having a valid account is different from attesting to code being run on trusted hardware.
 In general, Attesters should accept a limited form of attestation formats.

 Each attestation format also has an impact on the overall system privacy.
-For example, the number of users in possession of a single class of trusted device might be lesser than the number of users that can solve CAPTCHAs.
+For example, the number of users in possession of a single class of trusted devices might be less than the number of users that can solve CAPTCHAs.
 Similarly, requiring a conjunction of attestation types could decrease the overall anonymity set size.
 For example, the number of Clients that have solved a CAPTCHA in the past day, have a valid account, and are running on a trusted